 For nationwide deliveries, there are plenty of options to choose from.
 For the best quality of wood, your first choice should be 84 Lumber.
 If you are someone who likes to build with reclaimed wood, Stonewood Products is a smart pick.

 How Much Does Lumber Delivery Cost?

 Most of the companies charge a delivery fee for all lumber deliveries based on the size and weight of your order, along with your location.
-For a local delivery of a small load of lumber, you will generally pay a delivery fee of around $25.

 What Are the Different Types of Lumber?